scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Security has to be considered everywhere in the network!
   - Some Obvious types of threats:
     - <img width="692" alt="screen shot 2018-07-26 at 9 06 12 pm" src="https://user-images.githubusercontent.com/5629547/43296179-c6418e9a-9117-11e8-80f4-1ebb8a8bc928.png">
-  - A very common approach to securtiy is known as the infosec triangle
+  - A very common approach to security is known as the InfoSec triangle
     - Confidentiality
     - Integrity
       - The data hasn't been altered